noodlewerk/NWLogging/README.md

     NWLPrintTag("trace");

 Note that tags don't have any natural ordering.
 Activating the 'dbug' tag does *not* automatically activate the 'info' tag.

+#### What's the meaning of the stuff `NWLDump()` prints?

+The `NWLDump()` function prints the internals of the NWLogging configuration at a specific point in code and execution.
+It can be invoked both from de debugger and from source.
+A call to NWLDump from source typically provides the following information:

+    file         : MyClass.m:88
+    function     : -[MyClass myMethod]

+The location in source where this particular `NWLDump();` statement is run.

+    DEBUG        : YES

+Indicates whether this NWLDump call was compiled in debug configuration.
+By default, NWLogging is enabled in debug, but disabled in release.

+    NWL_LIB      : MyLibName

+The name of the library that compiled this NWLDump call.
+This value can be configured by setting `NWL_LIB=$(TARGET_NAME)` in the preprocessor.

+    NWLog macros : YES

+If `YES`, NWLogging calls like NWLog(..) and NWLogInfo(..) are compiled into the binary.
+If `NO`, all logging calls are stripped out.
+This value is derived from the `NWL_LIB` macro.

+    action       : print tag=warn

+A list of active filters, formatted: `<action> <property>=<value>`.
+Filters can be added using `NWLAddFilter(..)`.

+    printer      : default

+A list of printers, where `default` refers to the stderr printer.
+Printers can be added using `NWLAddPrinter(..)`.

+    time-offset  : 0.000000

+The offset that is applied to all timestamps.
+Can be configured with `NWLOffsetPrintClock(..)`.

 <a name="NWL_License"></a>